 When a person is diagnosed with Parkinson’s, it impacts family members along with the person diagnosed.
 Understanding what to anticipate as the disease progresses is key to being prepared for the changes in the future and to make life the very best it can be each day.

-Over the next month or two, we’ll be posting what to expect in each stage of Parkinson’s disease, including what family caregivers can do to best help a loved one with Parkinson’s, and how Abby Senior Care, a provider of personal care services in Denver and nearby areas, can help.
+Over the next month or two, we’ll be posting what to expect in each stage of Parkinson’s disease, including what family caregivers can do to best help a loved one with Parkinson’s, and how Abby Senior Care’s Parkinson’s caregivers can help.
 Read part two and part three in our series.

 The Early Stages of Parkinson’s Disease